lukaro707/Computer-Science-Uni-Resources/Semester 2/Routers & Routing Basics/Notes/Switch_Router Commands.md

 - Interface Configuration Mode, subinterface, Router
 	- ip address *ip_address* *subnet_mask*

+## Configure the an interface to not be a vlan interface.
+Used on interfaces connecting a layer 3 switch to a routerF
+- Interface Configuration Mode, Layer 3 Switch
+	- no switchport

+## Enable IP routing on a layer 3 switch
+- Global Configuration Mode, layer 3 switch
+	- ip route
+	- ip routing

+## Enter router configuration mode on a layer 3 switch
+- Global Configuration Mode, layer 3 switch
+	- rotuer ospf 10

+ ## Advertise the vlan with a specific IP address to adjacent routers from a layer 3 switch
+ - Rotuer Configuration Mode, layer 3 switch
+   	- network 192.168.10.0 0.0.0.255 area 0

 # Secure Shell Commands
 ## Verify SSH (Secure Shell) Support
 - Privileged Executive Mode